 Sterile processing backlog area 1: Soaking

-The most common sterile processing bottlenecks occur during the soaking and precleaning processes.
+The most common sterile processing bottlenecks occur during the soaking and manual cleaning processes.

 Many reprocessing departments do not have enough sink basins to dedicate tor instruments with extended soak times.
 Additionally, many sink basins are not wide enough to accommodate soaking larger instruments or trays, leading to more reprocessing delays.